 Final notes on Forecasting Programs

 Eric Uyttewaal is a familiar name in the PPM world, he wrote multiple books on the subjects of dynamic and forecasting scheduling.
 Most of his books I’ve reviewed on TPC, you will be able to find them on the book reviews combination post.
-And of course here’s the link to the book on Amazon.
+And of course here’s the link to get your own copy of the book.

 Thanks for reading this review, let me know if you know another book (in regards to project and project management) you would like me to review by leaving me a comment below.